beekiran00/data-quality/README.md

 3. ```data_quality_check``` now checks for column header whitespaces for leading and trailing.

+4. new function ```dtype_columns``` has been added in this update, which displays all the columns that failed data type matching.
+*For use case, refer the get started section*

 ## Get Started

 How to use this library: